 The five-star Daios Cove on the island of Crete has a renowned Scott Dunn Explorers club where babies as young as four months can enjoy fun and games with qualified childcare professionals – not to mention a complimentary supply of swim nappies.

 Available from Tots Too, the Martinhal Beach Resort & Hotel on the Algarve has a choice of luxury hotel rooms or self-catering villas, plus other thoughtful touches that all new parents will appreciate, such as a crèche and dedicated baby concierge service.
-Special designed baby menus have been introduced that range from chicken & vegetables to fruit (all pureed) perfect for little tummies.
-Mums and dads can bring their baby along to the relaxing Finisterra Spa to watch and learn adequate baby massage techniques which they can apply at home, strengthening the bonds between parent and baby.
+Baby menus have been designed that range from chicken and vegetables to fruit (all pureed), perfect for little tummies.
+Mums and dads can bring their baby along to the relaxing Finisterra Spa to watch and learn baby massage techniques which they can apply at home, strengthening the bonds between parent and baby.

 Slightly further afield, the Canary Islands are a great year-round destination, with a wide choice of baby-friendly accommodation.
-Our top picks for parent pampering and family facilities include Lanzarote’s Princesa Yaiza Hotel and the Abama Golf & Spa Resort on Tenerife.
+Our top picks for parent pampering and family facilities include Lanzarote’s Princesa Yaiza Hotel and the The Ritz-Carlton, Abama on Tenerife.

 Also try Club Med, which has around 20 all-inclusive resorts in Europe and beyond offering childcare for babies aged from four months.
 The Baby Club Med programme revolves around your child’s sleeping and feeding patterns and includes plenty of stimulating activities.

 Newlyweds with baby will also appreciate self catering villas.
 Try Cachet Travel for villas on Crete, Vintage Travel for properties on Mallorca and Oliver’s Travels for anything in Italy from a Tuscan retreat to a farmhouse in Umbria.